aarsxx/sonnet/README.md

 be precisely defined; the instructions should be unambiguously specified for each case.
 - **It should be effective**: The algorithm should solve the problem it was designed to solve.
 And it should be possible to demonstrate that the algorithm converges with just a paper and pencil.

 ### Basic Programming
+asd
 | Meeting |                                                          Material                                                         |                                                                                          Solution                                                                                         |
 |:---:|:--------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 |  1  | Input, Output, and Variable                                          | [pert1.cpp](https://github.com/andikaleonardo/Course-Net/blob/master/Algorithm/Pert1.cpp)                |